netcinematics/AI_CONCEPTUALIZER_1/docs/OVERVIEW_INDEX.md

 > A PRIME_DIRECTIVE is that "errors_are_not_trash_but_treasure".

-The VALUE of a MISNOMER, is when it is examined and articulated.
+This may be counter-intuitive to current_consensus, but the VALUE of a MISNOMER, is when it is examined and articulated.

-Because it shows what the CONCEPT is NOT - as the MINOMER inverse.
-Specifically, the exact RENOMER to RENAMERATE and rearticulate - makes it CONCEPTUALLY_STRONGER!
+Because then it FRAMES CLEARLY what the CONCEPT is NOT.

+> Phenominally, in AI, it seems like Like a MINOMER inverted - is CLARITY.

+Specifically, the exact "RENOMER" necessary to "RENAMERATE" or re-articulate, is the REFERENCE_REQUIRED to reduce conceptual_distortion and remedy the views as CONCEPTUALLY_STRONGER!

 #### "CONCEPTUAL_ANTI_FRAGILITY" is the result of leveraging traditional fragility of language - into a REMEDY - that is an effective end of perpetual_confusion.

 In PLAIN_ENGLISH, this can be said in BETTER_WORDZ as a process to "REMEDY_a_MALADY" with leverage of a former fragility - inverted (or reverted) into a REMEDY.

-> PRIME_DIRECTIVE: to REMEDY_a_MALADY.
+> PRIME_DIRECTIVE: to REMEDY_a_MALADY is to simply RENAME or RENAMERATE any actual_conceptual_distortion into "WORDZ" that best_reflect_actual_reality.

 ___________________________________________